fedidcg/LightweightFedCM/README.md

 ## Key scenarios

-These APIs together enable login and linking scenarios that I have put into TODO  categories.
+These APIs together enable login and linking scenarios that I have put into three  categories.

 ### Scenario 1: User intends to link to an identity provider they are not logged into